farahdahir/SpaceX_Falcon9/README.md

 Additionally, launch sites were analyzed to find that all SpaceX sites are located on U.S. coasts, near railways and highways, while maintaining a safe distance from cities. `Feature engineering` was done to obtained important variables that would affect the success rate.

 # Modeling and Evaluation
+Using GridSearch, found the best hyperparameter for SVM, Classification Trees, Logistic Regression and KNN.